Xx0w0wxX/BenkyoC/tutorial-04/pointer/pointer-1.md

 - *(a+1)

-a stands for the pointer which points to the beginning of the array, a plus 1 is equal to the pointer of the second element of array, a thus, it will be 2
+a is the pointer which points to the beginning of the array, a plus 1 is equal to the pointer of the second element of array, a thus, it will be 2